Forging New Paths While Recovering From a Spinal Cord Injury

 The fall, which occurred in November 2019, resulted in a traumatic spinal cord injury with incomplete tetraplegia, meaning that Neels had very little movement in his arms and legs.
 What followed his fall was a seven-hour surgery and months of rehabilitation.

-Thanks to a collaboration between teams at Northwestern Memorial Hospital and Marianjoy Rehabilitation Hospital, part of Northwestern Medicine, Neels is now walking again and doing a number of activities he’s always enjoyed, such as cooking and photography.
+Thanks to a collaboration between teams at Northwestern Memorial Hospital and Northwestern Medicine Marianjoy Rehabilitation Hospital, Neels is now walking again and doing a number of activities he’s always enjoyed, such as cooking and photography.
 Although his recovery from the injury is still ongoing, the one thing that’s never faltered is his determination to keep pushing forward.

 A Critical Spine Surgery